A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Free boundary problem in the mean-field limit

 \section{Free boundary problem in the mean-field limit}

-In this section, we first present the precise formulation of the particle system along with the assumptions that we shall be working under.
-We then introduce the free boundary problem which will characterise the mean-field limit, and we highlight our main results on the convergence to this limit as well as its well-posedness.
-Finally, we briefly discuss some of the key technical aspects of this work in relation to the existing literature.
+In this section, we first give the precise formulation of the particle system and the assumptions we work under.
+Then, we introduce the free boundary problem which will characterise the mean-field limit, and we present our main results on the convergence to this limit and its well-posedness.
+Finally, we discuss some of the central technical aspects in relation to the existing literature.